Updated February 23, 2021

-While staying at the hotel, hostel or shared accommodation, do not extend your showers for longer than you usually do, escaping your own bills.
-Studies have found the average tourist consuming more that 350 litres of water per night, and this is, although not totally, largely up the choice as a guest.
-You can take shorter showers, ask to not have the daily room cleaning, and go for the same towel for beach and room.
+While staying at the hotel, hostel, or shared accommodation, do not extend your showers for longer than you usually do, escaping your own bills.
+Studies have found the average tourist consuming more than 350 liters of water per night, and this is, although not totally, largely up the choice as a guest.
+You can take shorter showers, ask to not have the daily room cleaning, and go for the same towel for the beach and room.

 Act Like a Local

-Eating like a local – going to places where locals are sipping their traditional drinks, going for tapas or weekly groceries, or taking their morning coffee wit croissant – is much more rewarding.
+Eating like a local – going to places where locals are sipping their traditional drinks, going for tapas or weekly groceries, or taking their morning coffee with a croissant – is much more rewarding.
 Beware the fake-local, though!
-Many of the farmers’ markets or shop-local markets in the old city town centres are made exclusively for tourists, and you will see no locals there.
+Many of the farmers’ markets or shop-local markets in the old city town centers are made exclusively for tourists, and you will see no locals there.

 Choose Souvenirs Well

-Travelling sustainably does not only mean going for green hotels and shopping in local markets.
-You can skip the tourist route and ways of travelling for good, and join a volunteering program instead.
+Traveling sustainably does not only mean going to green hotels and shopping in local markets.
+You can skip the tourist route and ways of traveling for good, and join a volunteering program instead.
 Choose to volunteer and connect with the local community, contributing to their social, economic development, as well as environmental protection.
 You can travel and volunteer for student organizations, as an international association member, or volunteer for international development or organic farming organizations.

-This way, most of the time you live at a shared housing, and your work is directed towards sustainable development.
+This way, most of the time you live in shared housing, and your work is directed towards sustainable development.
 Good for you – good for the planet!

 Pack Only Things You Need

-What is a no-brainer for some, is hard to twist their head around for others.
-Packing for a week may be the same as packing for a month (or few), given that you pack only the things you cannot live without.
+What is a no-brainer for some, it’s hard to twist their head around for others?
+Packing for a week maybe the same as packing for a month (or few), given that you pack only the things you cannot live without.

 It will differ from travel to travel, but the rule of one pair of shoes holds pretty well if you are on a casual, no-work trip.
 Packing in flats for work meetings and leaving heels at home will make getting ready and getting around much easier in Europe, as most cities are walkable.
 As for hiking and leisure, leave flip flops at home, and always opt for proper shoes instead of sandals.

 Shoes are nowhere close to the only unnecessary items we usually pack in.
 Always consider how many electronic devices you will actually need, and which ones you can safely leave at home.
-Travelling with a laptop may be inescapable for some, but in case you are going on a vacation with your family, consider to take the least amount of electronics with you, to dedicate more quality time to your family members instead.
+Traveling with a laptop may be inescapable for some, but in case you are going on a vacation with your family, consider taking the least amount of electronics with you, to dedicate more quality time to your family members instead.

 Pack Reusable Items

 Packing reusables is a must, especially if you are on a leisure trip and plan to walk the city most of the time.
-Getting a water bottle, reusable stainless-steel utensils, a short pocket knife (4.5 cm long, so you can take it with you on a plane) and reusable produce bag set, as well as a tote to skip the plastic shopping bags.
+Try to take a reusable water bottle, reusable stainless-steel utensils, a short pocket knife (4.5 cm long, so you can take it with you on a plane), and reusable produce bag set, as well as a tote, to skip the plastic shopping bags.